10up/wp-safe-edit/readme.txt

 License:           MIT
 License URI:       MIT

-A WordPress plugin that enables the ability to edit a published post behind the scene, and publish the changes when ready.
+Edit published posts safely behind the scenes and publish the changes when ready.

 == Description ==